 Lost wages are generally available to employees who are forced to miss work because of their injury.
 These payments generally stop as soon as the injured employee is cleared to return to work.

 Additionally, families who are filing a claim on behalf of a loved one that dies in a workplace accident are often eligible for death benefits.

 Would you like to have a skilled lawyer help you fight for the benefits you need to cover your medical bills, lost wages, and other expenses?
-Then please do not hesitate to reach out to the legal team at William G. Kolodner Personal Injury Lawyers We are always ready, willing, and able to assist our friends and neighbors here in Baltimore.
+Then please do not hesitate to reach out to the legal team at WGK Personal Injury Lawyers We are always ready, willing, and able to assist our friends and neighbors here in Baltimore.

 What Causes Workplace Injuries in Baltimore?